username123115/ctfWriteups/picoCTFAllRev/2021/checkpass/README.md

 Haha imagine doing the intended side channel attack when you can just do rev :p

-When launching the program we are told we need to pass in the flag via a command line argument, when we pass one in we're either told the length of the flag is invalid or we gave the wrong one.
+When launching the program we are told we need to pass in the flag via a command line argument, when we pass one in we're either told the length of the flag is invalid or that we gave the wrong one.

 ```
 [danielj@daniel checkpass]$ ./checkpass